Location of Lempuyang Temple

 Attractiveness of Lempuyang Temple

-In addition, this temple also has many interesting spots to pose, one of which is in the gate or tourists often call it as Gate of Heaven.
+In addition, this temple also has many interesting spots to pose, one of which is in the gate or tourists often call it as Gate to Heaven Bali.

 Layout of Lempuyang Temple

-The Lempuyang Luhur Temple area is divided into three areas, namely: Jaba Pisan or Nistaning Mandala (outer sanctum), Jaba Tengah or Madya Mandala (middle sanctum), and Jeroan or Utamaning Mandala (inner main sanctum).
+Lempuyang Temple Architecture is divided into three areas, namely: Jaba Pisan or Nistaning Mandala (outer sanctum), Jaba Tengah or Madya Mandala (middle sanctum), and Jeroan or Utamaning Mandala (inner main sanctum).

 - The entrance to Jaba pisan (outer sanctum) is marked by the white-painted candi bentar (split gate).
 Some The Bale (Balinese pavilions) are also here, including rectangular Bale Gong (where the gamelan is stored) and also Bale Kulkul.